brian6484/CSKnowledge/Operating System/Linux/Cheat Sheet 4 .md

 /etc: stores system and application **config files**.

+/var/lib: applications store their variable data like db files, indexes, configs, logs.
+It stores the application state basically

 ## File
 ### Viewing directory and FILE PERMISSION
 ls -la and u can add -h to show the memory too.
 But this command is useful not only to see what files there are in directory but if u use